Nicole Scherzinger: Relationships

-Scherzinger considers herself shy and keeps her personal life to herself, and declines to answer questions in interviews that pertain to her relationships.
-When asked, Scherzinger states, "My music is the only place I'm open about it."
-Scherzinger was engaged to Nick Hexum, lead singer of 311, whom she dated from 2000 to 2004.
-Scherzinger commenced a high-profile relationship with Formula 1 World Champion Lewis Hamilton, after meeting at the 2007 MTV Europe Music Awards in Munich.
+Scherzinger considers herself shy.
+She keeps her personal life to herself, and declines to answer questions in interviews that pertain to her relationships.
+When asked, she states, "My music is the only place I'm open about it."
+She was engaged to Nick Hexum, lead singer of 311, whom she dated from 2000 to 2004.
+Scherzinger commenced a high-profile relationship with 7-time Formula 1 World Champion Lewis Hamilton, after meeting at the 2007 MTV Europe Music Awards in Munich.
 Their on-and-off relationship of seven years was a tabloid fixture in the British press.
 They separated for the final time in February 2015.
-In 2016, she was involved in a romantic relationship with Bulgarian tennis player Grigor Dimitrov that ended in early 2019.
+In 2016, she started a romantic relationship with Bulgarian tennis player Grigor Dimitrov that ended in early 2019.
 In January 2020, Scherzinger confirmed her relationship with former Scottish rugby player Thom Evans.
 On June 27, 2023, it was confirmed that they were engaged.